farmer-project/farmer/README.md

 # Known Issues
 * Currently farmer API (default on port `5549`) is accessible by **everyone**.
 Please protect this port (e.g. Using an `iptables` rule) if you want to use Farmer in production environment.
+* You need to manually `docker pull` any image you want to use in your `.farmer.yml` file.

 # Roadmap